 Can your family benefit from a living trust?

-Obviously, it’s the wise and kind thing to do to set in writing what you wish to have happen with your property and belongings after your demise.
-Members of your family, who are more likely your heirs too, will have enough dealing with grieving for you without having to struggle with estate matters too.
-Protecting them from this pain is one of the benefits of a living trust.
+You know it’s the wise and kind thing to do to set in writing what you wish to see happen with your property and belongings after your demise.
+Members of your family, who are more likely your heirs too, will be grieving for you; that’s enough for them to handle.
+They shouldn’t also have to struggle with estate matters.
+Protecting them from this pain is one benefit of a living trust.

 There are two legally accepted ways to make your wishes known: